top of page

 For most people, normal bowel movement frequency can range from three times a day to three times a week.
 Some people can go a week or more without discomfort or negative effects.
 Diet plays a key role in bowel habits.
 While the average American consumes 12 to 15 grams of fiber daily, 25 to 30 grams of fiber is recommended, along with 60 to 80 ounces of fluids, to support proper bowel function.
 Regular exercise also helps with colon health.

 About 80% of people experience constipation at some point, and brief episodes are normal.
-However, if bowel movements occur less than three times weekly for a prolonged period, it might be considered chronic constipation.

 What Causes Constipation?